PredictDotFun/predict-sdk/README.md

 // Create a wallet to send the cancel transactions on-chain const signer = new Wallet(process.env.WALLET_PRIVATE_KEY).connect(provider);

+// The main function which initiates the OrderBuilder (only once per signer) and then provides it as dependency to other util functions async function main() {
-// Create a new instance of the OrderBuilder class const builder = new OrderBuilder(ChainId.BlastMainnet, signer);
+  // Create a new instance of the OrderBuilder class.
+Note: This should only be done once per signer const builder = await OrderBuilder.make(ChainId.BlastMainnet, signer);

+  /**
+   * NOTE: To use your predict account, export the Privy wallet from the account settings at https://predict.fun/account/settings
+   *
+   * You will need to deposit ETH on that address (the Privy wallet) to set approvals and cancel orders.
+   *
+   * Then initiate the `OrderBuilder` as such:
+   *
+   * const builder = await OrderBuilder.make(ChainId.BlastMainnet, privyWallet, { predictAccount: "PREDICT_ACCOUNT_ADDRESS" });
+   *
+   * Replacing `PREDICT_ACCOUNT_ADDRESS` with your Predict account address/deposit address.
+   */

+  // Call an helper function to cancel orders and provide the OrderBuilder instance await createOrder(builder);
+}

-async function main() {
+async function cancelOrders(builder: OrderBuilder) {
   // Fetch your open orders from the `GET /orders` endpoint const apiResponse = [
     // There are more fields, but for cancellations we only care about `order` and `isNegRisk`